Skip to content

 Adjusting the tenting angle:

 1. Extend the feet of the inner (thumb cluster) side of Glove80 by rotating the feet counter-clockwise, until the tenting angle is comfortable for you.
+Start by extending just the thumb cluster foot to set your chosen tenting angle, then lower the other feet until all the feet are stable on the desk.
+Make adjustments to each leg as necessary.

 Tip

-[Optional] Firmly securing the extended feet with M4 nuts:
+Securing extended legs with M4 nuts:

-To secure the feet, add M4 nuts as follows for each leg one at a time, starting with the the thumb cluster foot:
+Once you have selected a tenting angle, you can use the included M4 nuts to firmly secure the extended legs.
+To secure the legs, add M4 nuts as follows to each leg one at a time, starting with the the thumb cluster leg:

 1. Remove the foot from the leg by turning the foot counter-clockwise until it comes off completely.